Regressive versions of Hindman's Theorem: Restrictions of the Regressive Hindman's Theorem

 \begin{remark} The previous proof gives us a hint as how to extend the reduction to $\HT^{\leq n}[\ap]$, i.e. to the universally-quantified principles $(\forall k \geq 1) \ \HT^{\leq n}_k[\ap]$.
-In that case, the number of colours is not given, and it cannot be computably inferred from the instance $X$ of the principle $\HT^{\leq n}[\ap]$.
-Nevertheless, we can easily obtain a computable reduction (instead of a Weihrauch reduction as in Proposition~\ref{prop:regHTtoHTeqn}) by just observing that the proof of Proposition~\ref{prop:regHTtoHTeqn} provides us, for any $k \geq 1$, with both an $X$-computable procedure giving us an instance $\widehat{X}$ of $\lambda\regHT^{\leq n}[\ap]$, and an $X \oplus \widehat{Y}$-computable procedure transforming a solution $\widehat{Y}$ for $\widehat{X}$ to a solution for $X$: so, even if we do not know the actual value of $k$, we know that the two procedures witnessing the computable reduction do exist.
+In that case, the number of colours is not given as part of the instance, and it cannot be computably inferred from the instance $X$ of the principle $\HT^{\leq n}[\ap]$ (see the discussion in~\cite{Dza-Mum:22} p.~54 for more details on this issue).
+Nevertheless, we can easily obtain a computable reduction by just observing that the proof of Proposition~\ref{prop:regHTtoHTeqn} provides us, for any $k \geq 1$, with both an $X$-computable procedure giving us an instance $\widehat{X}$ of $\lambda\regHT^{\leq n}[\ap]$, and an $(X \oplus \widehat{Y})$-computable procedure transforming a solution $\widehat{Y}$ for $\widehat{X}$ to a solution for $X$: so, even if we do not know the actual value of $k$, we know that the two procedures witnessing the computable reduction do exist.
 Thus, we can conclude that for any $n \geq 2$, $\lambda\regHT^{\leq n}[\ap] \geq_\compred \HT^{\leq n}[\ap]$.
-It is not straightforward to improve this result to a Weirauch reduction. \end{remark}
+It is not straightforward to improve this result to a Weihrauch reduction.

-The proof of Proposition \ref{prop:regHTtoHTeqn} easily adapts to $\lambda\regHT^{=n}[\ap]$ as well, so we have the following proposition.